rust-lang/book/src/ch10-03-lifetime-syntax.md

 parameters are declared, and this is because lifetimes are a form of generics.
 In the examples above, `'a` and `'b` were concrete lifetimes: we knew about `r` and `x` and how long they would live exactly.
-However, when we write a function, we can't know beforehand exactly all of the arguments that it could be called with and how long they will be valid for.
-We have to explain to Rust what we expect the lifetime of the argument to be (we'll learn about how to know what you expect the lifetime to be in a bit).
-This is similar to writing a function that has an argument of a generic type: we don't know what type the arguments will actually end up being when the function gets called.
+However, when we write a function, we can’t know beforehand exactly all of the arguments that it could be called with and how long they will be valid for.
+We have to explain to Rust what we expect the lifetime of the argument to be (we’ll learn about how to know what you expect the lifetime to be in a bit).
+This is similar to writing a function that has an argument of a generic type: we don’t know what type the arguments will actually end up being when the function gets called.
 Lifetimes are the same idea, but they are generic over the scope of a reference, rather than a type.

 ### Lifetime Annotations in Function Signatures

-Lifetime annotations for functions go on the function signature, but we don't have to annotate any of the code in the function body with lifetimes.
-That's because Rust can analyze the specific code inside the function without any help.
+Lifetime annotations for functions go on the function signature, but we don’t have to annotate any of the code in the function body with lifetimes.
+That’s because Rust can analyze the specific code inside the function without any help.
 When a function interacts with references that come from or go to code outside that function, however, the lifetimes of those arguments or return values will potentially be different each time that function gets called.
 Rust would have to analyze every place the function is called to determine that there were no dangling references.
-That would be impossible because a library that you provide to someone else might be called in code that hasn't been written yet, at the time that you're compiling your library.
+That would be impossible because a library that you provide to someone else might be called in code that hasn’t been written yet, at the time that you’re compiling your library.

 Lifetime parameters specify generic lifetimes that will apply to any specific lifetimes the function gets called with.
 The annotation of lifetime parameters